Join Anna Maria’s

 2 teaspoons salt

-17 oz (500 gr) corn flour
+17 oz (500 g) polenta corn flour

-Continue to stir with a wooden spoon, and boil the polenta for about 30 to 45 minutes.
+Continue to stir with a wooden spoon and boil the polenta for about 30 to 45 minutes.

-The polenta is ready when is resisting to the spoon and starts pulling away from the walls of the pan.
+The polenta is ready when it is resisting to the spoon and starts pulling away from the walls of the pan.
 The absorption of water depends on the quality of the flour.
-If the polenta becomes too hard and it doesn’t pull away from the walls, add some warm water to adjust the consistency, until it is like a dense paste.
+If the polenta becomes too hard and doesn’t pull away from the walls, add some warm water to adjust the consistency until it is like a dense paste.

 While the polenta is still hot, pour it onto a wooden board or transfer it to serving dishes.